This article was originally published on 13 August, 2020 and updated to reflect the latest information. Additional reporting by Jorinda Hsu.

 Interest Cost For Loan

 The cost of interest cannot be ignored for motorcycles, unless you intend to pay the full sales price.
 However, it is simple math that the more you borrow and the longer the duration of the loan is, the higher the interest cost will be.
+The usual channels for motorbike loans includes in-house financing from dealerships, personal loans from banks and financials institutions.
+Among the loan options, in-house financing is the most common as the loan application process is relatively flexible.

 Motorcycle Road Tax